datastaxdevs/workshop-battlestax/README_step04.md

 **✅ Step 4a: Display game id in the UI**

 When our game id is set, we want to show it in the UI.
 If the `id` is present, it will be rendered in the view.
 If not, `"----"` will show up.

+The starter code only renders `"----"` to the view.
+Let's modify it to include `id` as well.

 📘 **Code to copy**